The role of polymers in sports protection equipment

 Injuries are a common sight in sports, particularly those with contact rules.
 The fast pace of the game and competitive nature of the athletes can lead to rash challenges, pulled muscles and over-exuberant celebrations.

-Though professional football players would have you believe that their sport is the most injury prone they are, in fact, in little danger relative to other sports.
-Stanford Children’s Health attributes just 88,000 football related injuries for children under 14 in the US compared to 200,000 for cycling and 215,000 in American football.
+Though professional football players would have you believe that they are the most injury prone of all athletes, they are, in fact, in little danger relative to those who play other sports.
+Stanford Children’s Health attributes just 88,000 football injuries in children under 14 in the US to football, compared to 200,000 attributed to cycling and 215,000 attributed to American football.
 Regardless, protection against the balls, sticks and opposing players of nearly all sports have seen substantial development from early wooden and cotton plates to today’s advanced foams and impact polymers.

 For more adventurous sports such as rock climbing, sailing and white water rafting, hand protection is essential in order to keep skin from being cut, blistered or burnt.
 However, gloves must still retain the flexibility and motor control to make deft adjustments whilst further providing grip in wet or icy conditions.
 For this reason, many protective gloves are manufactured with a combination of neoprene (made by polymerising chloroprene) for chemical resistance and lightweight breathability and flexibility; as well as silicones for water and heat resistances.

 Polydimethylsiloxane (PDMS) is commonly formed by hydrolysis of dimethyldichlorosilane – this involves a series of nucleophilic substitution reactions.
 Stronger Si–O bonds are formed in place of the weaker Si–Cl bonds.
 The methyl groups on the silicon atoms of silicone can be varied, by using different chlorosilanes, to give a wide variety of structures, as well as to provide cross-linking in order to form more rigid, overlapping silicone polymer chains.